Last updated on December 16, 2022

 Errant, Street Artist | Illustration by Alix Branwyn

-What really separates Magic: The Gathering from so many other games I’ve played is its artwork.
+What really separates Magic from so many other games I’ve played is its artwork.
 Say what you want about metagames, broken cards or decks, and formats you’ve loved but have now grown to despise, art is eternal.
 Magic has had over 400 artists over its almost 30-year history, all of which have produced almost too much art to count.

 Art is important.
 What I find most engaging to new players is the potential to cast the powerful spells they see depicted or summon the fantastical beasts that they couldn’t otherwise imagine.
 A lot of the first memories that new players form is seeing the awe-inspiring art of their first set.